Splice (film): Plot

 The couple moves Dren to the isolated farm where Elsa grew up.
 Dren reveals she has carnivorous tendencies and retractable wings and enters adolescence.
 She grows bored of confinement, but Elsa and Clive fear she might be discovered outside.
 Clive realizes the human DNA used to create Dren is not that of an anonymous donor, as Elsa told him, but Elsa's.

 After Dren kills her pet cat with the stinger on her tail, Elsa restrains her roughly and amputates the stinger, then uses it to synthesize a protein for their work.
-While alone with each other, Dren uses her pheromones to seduce Clive and has sex with him, much to Elsa's horror.
+While alone with each other, Dren and Clive have sex, much to Elsa's horror.
 Clive accuses Elsa of not wanting a "normal" child prior to that because of her fear of losing control.
 They return to the farm to terminate Dren but find her seemingly dying.

 William Barlow discovers human DNA in Dren's protein samples and arrives at the barn with Gavin, who revealed the location.
 Elsa says Dren is dead and buried behind the barn.
 Having spontaneously metamorphosed into a male, Dren rises from the grave and attacks them, killing Barlow and Gavin before raping Elsa.
 Clive attacks Dren to help Elsa but is overpowered by Dren.
-Elsa attacks Dren to help Clive but hesitates, which allows Dren to kill Clive.
-Elsa then kills Dren.
+Elsa attacks Dren to help Clive but hesitates, which allows Dren to sting Clive, killing him.
+Elsa then kills Dren in retaliation.

 In an office tower, Joan tells Elsa that Dren's body contained numerous biochemical compounds, for which the company is filing patents.
 She offers a visibly pregnant Elsa a large sum of money to go through with the pregnancy that Elsa accepts.